 Octavian turned 33 years old the month after Cleopatra’s death.
 Although he would never be anyone’s ideal of a warrior general, he had grown up to become an effective, in many ways even wise leader.
 Above all else, he was a practical man.
 During the months he spent in Egypt, he showed little interest in the pharaonic heritage that so fascinated most visitors, and no interest whatsoever in being crowned pharaoh himself.
 When he was asked if he would like to visit the sanctuary of Apis, an Egyptian god who took the form of a bull, he snorted that he worshiped “gods, not cattle.”
 When asked if he would like to visit the tombs of the venerated first three Ptolemies, he said that “I wish to see kings, not corpses.”

 He was altogether more interested in the present and the future of Egypt than its mythical past.
-Even Alexander the Great, as close to a universal figure of adoration as there has ever been among ambitious men with dreams of power and conquest, seemed to concern him little.
+Even Alexander the Great, as close to a universal figure of adoration as there has ever been among ambitious men with dreams of power and dominance, seemed to concern him little.
 Still, he did agree to visit the tomb of the conqueror.
 In a privilege reserved for only the most exalted visitors, the casket was opened up so that he could see and even touch the mummified body.
 But the story goes that, brushing past the body in his impatience to be done with all this ritual foolishness, Octavian accidentally snapped off poor Alexander’s nose, leaving a ring of flustered priests to try to figure out how to reattach it.

 Octavian’s handling of those he vanquished in Egypt reads as an odd combination of mercy and mercilessness to us today.
-He honored his promise not to punish the ordinary citizens of Egypt for the actions of their sovereigns, and allowed Cleopatra’s body to be interred with Antony’s in the tomb they had built for themselves, treating them with all the respect due to fallen royalty.
+He honored his promise not to punish the ordinary citizens of Egypt for the actions of their sovereigns, and allowed Cleopatra’s body to be interred with Mark Antony’s in the tomb they had built for themselves, treating them with all the respect due to fallen royalty.
 At the same time, though, he ordered that all monuments to either or both of them be pulled down forthwith — in Alexandria, in Rome, and everywhere else in his empire.
 He even ordered that the combination of the given name “Mark” with the surname of “Antony” should henceforth be illegal, and made Antony’s birthday of January 14 a sort of anti-holiday: a day of such ill omen that absolutely no business should be attempted on it.

 Likewise, he was as ruthless as Cleopatra had feared he would be in his handling of her seventeen-year-old son Caesarion, who as Julius Caesar’s one acknowledged child represented a significant threat to his own sole claim to the great man’s legacy.
 It is said that he bribed the people of the Red Sea port city of Berenice, to which Caesarion had fled, into telling the naïve boy that he was ready to reinstall him on the throne of Egypt if he would but return to Alexandria.
 When Caesarion foolishly did just that, Octavian seized and executed him.
 Because Cleopatra had made him her co-monarch in name if not in reality, Caesarion rather than she was, technically speaking, the very last living Ptolemaic monarch, and thus the very last person in history to call himself a pharaoh of Egypt.